DigitalQuinn/InfosecCompilation/(A) Reconnaissance/README.md

 ### CDNs
 CDNs allow an organization to host content from a distributed, load balanced array of servers.
 CDNs may also allow organizations to customize content delivery based on the requestor’s geographical region.

-Adversaries may search CDN data to gather actionable information.
-Threat actors can use online resources and lookup tools to harvest information about content servers within a CDN.
-Adversaries may also seek and target CDN misconfigurations that leak sensitive information not intended to be hosted and/or do not have the same protection mechanisms (ex: login portals) as the content hosted on the organization’s website.
+* Search CDN data to gather actionable information
+* Use online resources and lookup tools to harvest information about content servers within a CDN
+* Target CDN misconfigurations that leak sensitive information not intended to be hosted and/or do not have the same protection mechanisms (ex: login portals) as the content hosted on the organization’s website

 <br>

 ### Passively Scan Databases
 Various online services continuously publish the results of Internet scans/surveys, often harvesting information such as active IP addresses, hostnames, open ports, certificates, and even server banners

-Adversaries may search scan databases to gather actionable information.
-Threat actors can use online resources and lookup tools to harvest information from these services.
-Adversaries may seek information about their already identified targets, or use these datasets to discover opportunities for successful breaches.
+* Use online resources and lookup tools to harvest information from these services
+* Seek information about their already identified targets; Use these datasets to discover opportunities for successful breaches

 ## Tools
 **Threat Intelligence**